astropy/astropy-APEs/APE4.rst

 to install astropy-helpers from PyPI as explained in the previous section.

-The sample implementation of ``use_astropy_helpers()`` supports several optional arguments that allow package developers to control its behavior:
+The sample implementation of ``use_astropy_helpers()`` supports several optional arguments that allow package developers to control its behavior.
+It should be clarified that defaults for all of these arguments can be provided as options in the ``setup.cfg`` file under the ``[ah_bootstrap]`` section, using the same names:

 * ``path``: By default ``'astropy_helpers'``, this is the path (relative to the to ``setup.py``) of the astropy_helpers Git submodule if it exists.